Professor, Deputy Head of Department

 Web Track 2: Retirement and transitions

-The primary goal of the interdisciplinary research conducted in my research group is to enhance person-centered, diversity-sensitive healthcare provision in the context of population aging.
-We focus on unlocking and unfolding the diverse values, needs and resources among older adults, and to transform healthcare to make it equitable and reflective of the varieties of experiences, situations and goals of people, often living with multi-morbidity.
-This will contribute towards addressing societal challenges as well as opportunities caused by population aging that has implications for healthcare policy and practice.
+We focus on unlocking the diverse values, needs and resources among citizens, patients and relatives, understand complex health care encounters including perspectives of professionals, and to transform healthcare to make it equitable and reflective of the varieties of experiences, situations and goals of people, often living with multi-morbidity.
+This will contribute towards addressing societal challenges as well as opportunities caused by population aging, complex morbidity patterns and diversity that has implications for healthcare policy and practice.

 I have a background in Public Health Sciences, and a PhD in multi-methods Health Services Research from University of Copenhagen.
 In 2013, I was awarded an Honorary Research Fellowship at the Usher Institute of Population Health Sciences and Informatics, University of Edinburgh, Scotland, and I have been key in the initiation of the academic public health program in Qatar.
-In 2020, I was granted a Research Collaborator Appointment at the Mayo Clinic, Minnesota, USA.
+In 2020, I was granted a Research Collaborator Appointment at the Mayo Clinic, Minnesota, US.
+I am a member of the Board of Directors at the EGV Foundation (nominated 2020), the Borad of Directors of the Danish Institute in Damascus (nominated 2021) and the Steering Committee of the University Hospitals Center of Health Research, UCSF (nominated 2022).

 Fields of interest

-Patient and user engagement/involvement; personcentred care; aging; migration; health services research; co-created science; outreach; impact; mixed-methods studies; intervention studies.
+Participatory science; patient and user engagement/involvement; shared decision-making; personcentred care; diversity; social inequality; aging; migration; health services research; co-created science; outreach; impact; mixed-methods studies; intervention studies; implementation; innovation.

-Teaching: A range of different academic programs including the BA and MA in Public Health Sciences, the Master of Public Health (MPH) program, the MA in Global Health, MA in Health Sciences and BA in Human Nutrition.
+Teaching: A range of different academic programs including the BA and MA in Public Health Sciences, the Master of Public Health (MPH) program, the MA in Global Health, MA in Health Sciences; and PhD courses.

 Examination: At a range of programs including the BA and MA in Public Health Sciences, Global Health and MPH at University of Copenhagen.
 I am involved in assessment of PhD students and a member of the External Assessment Board in Public Health.

-Supervision: PhD students, students from different academic programs at University of Copenhagen, and students from the Master Programme in Public Health, University of Lund, Sweden.
+Supervision: PhD students, students from different academic programs at University of Copenhagen and abroad.

 Primary fields of research